 The Maryland university states that hackers attack mobile apps every 39 seconds, on average, 2244 times a day.
 According to the Accenture report, the banking industry lost $18.3 million due to cyber attacks on banks in 2018.
 Despite this, financial apps are selling like hotcakes.
 People like to manage their money on the go and want to do it without risk.
 If you’re going to launch a fintech app, you need to make it safe.
-In this post, we will name the weakest points of software development and share our experience in building a secure fintech app.
+This post will name the weakest points of software development and share our experience in building a secure fintech app.

 There are three levels of cybersecurity issues.
 They are

-At the device level, attackers gain access to sensitive records on the phone, tablet, or any other device.
+At the device level, attackers gain access to sensitive records on the phone, tablet, or other devices.
 Most often, they do it via the poorly coded app.
 Take, for example, Nissan Connect.
 No offense, but their app has android.permission.GET_ACCOUNTS and sends data via the HTTP protocol.
-It means that the app may collect information about other accounts, such as Gmail, Twitter, and so on.
-When this data goes through HTTP, any server can analyze and save traffic.
+It means that the app may collect information about other accounts, such as Gmail, Twitter, etc. When this data goes through HTTP, any server can analyze and save traffic.

 At the transit level, attackers can invade during data transfer.
 Most apps interact with many other services.
-For example, fintech apps contact the bank server to update a card balance or do the money transfer.
-If this data goes through an unprotected protocol, is unencrypted or poorly encrypted, it takes nothing to steal it.
+For example, fintech apps contact the bank server to update a card balance or do a money transfer.
+If this data goes through an unprotected protocol, is unencrypted, or is poorly encrypted, it takes nothing to steal it.

 Trojan virus is a malicious code that works within an app and steals sensitive data.
 In 2015, Lookout spotted Bancmarstealer.
 It is an Android trojan that infected nearly 600 financial institutions around the world.
-Two years later, it reminded about itself again.
+Two years later, it appeared again.
 The virus pretends to be a legal banking app and steals the user’s credentials with the help of features in the Android system.

 Deep attacks change the way the application works.
 Just recently, WhatsApp met with such kind of intervention.
 Imagine that hackers got the chance to edit the code of the app with a user base of 175 million.
 It means they reached the camera, microphone, location, photos, and other private data on users’ devices.

 Keyloggers and Screenloggers, in contrast to the code attacks, do not penetrate the app.
-Instead, they sit inside the device and watch everything that happens around.
+Instead, they sit inside the device and watch everything that happens around them.
 As soon as the user launches a banking app, they start to record data.

 Accessibility Framework attacks go through weak points in the operating system.
 The purpose of such a bank cyber attack is to pretend to be a real user.
 Thus, attackers trick the device and change phone setup, for example, disable the security settings.